 The help of national partners like the Human Rights Campaign, the National Center for Transgender Equality, and the Gay and Lesbian Task Force also enhanced our efforts.
 That’s the combination that has helped similar bills pass in 16 other states and the District of Columbia.

-Monika: While campaigning for the Delaware transgender rights bill, you got a lot of support from your mother.
+Monika: During your campaign for the Delaware transgender rights bill, your mother was one of your strongest supporters.

 Sarah: I got a lot of support and help from both my parents.
 They were incredible.
 They came down to Dover to meet with legislators and to testify for the bill in both chambers.
 It was really helpful to have parents talking to legislators, many of who are parents themselves, from that perspective.